MuttData/muttlib/README.md

 git push -o ci.skip
-more info in https://docs.gitlab.com/ce/ci/yaml/README.html#skipping-builds `#F00 IMPORTANT`.
+more info in https://docs.gitlab.com/ce/ci/yaml/README.html#skipping-builds `IMPORTANT`.
 If you skip the CI job it will not disable the option to do merge, be careful doing this.